 OR 10 WIRE FEED ISSUES WITH THE 0.046 (1.2 mm) ALUMINUM WIRE.

-THE BEST PULSED POWER SOURCE (OTC) AVAILABLE) IN THE 1990s AND STILL ONE OF THE
+THE BEST PULSED MIG EQUIPMENT AVAILABLE IN THE 1990s, AN OTC UNIT, THIS IS STILL ONE OF THE

 BEST PULSED UNITS AVAILABLE IN 2014.
 ED COMPLETED THE ROBOT MIG ALUMINUM ARC START WELD

 TEST WITHOUT A SINGLE WIRE BURN BACK.

-WORKING WITH THE HIGHLY QUALIFIED ABB ROBOT PERSONNEL IN FORT COLLINS CO.
-USING
+ED AND THE HIGHLY QUALIFIED ABB ROBOT TEAM AT FORT COLLINS CO, USED

 ABB ROBOTS, A TRADITIONAL MIG GUN (NO PUSH PULL), AN OTC POWER SOURCE, AN ALCO

 was the weld manager for ABB Robotics Div.
 Fort Collins.
 CO.

 production efficiency is greatly influenced